THE CHINACO WARRIOR SPIRIT

 In 1983, Chinaco made another pioneering effort when it became the first premium tequila in the United States.
 The status quo for tequila at the time was to use less agave and add sugar, and the emergence of Chinaco paved the way for the modern premium tequila revolution to take place, with David Wondrich naming it the “#1 Most Influential Spirits Brand of the Last 25 Years” in Wine & Spirits Magazine.

-1-Connecting with our origin: We have reconfigured our distillery and equipment as it was in 1972 and also launching a new bottle that resembles our classic teardrop bottle from 1972.
+1-Connecting with our origin: We have reconfigured our distillery and equipment as it was in 1972 and also launching a new bottle that resembles our classic teardrop bottle.

-2-Connecting with our land: We have focused our agave sources in Tamaulipas, we are leveraging our family plantation at the El Rosillo Ranch along with a local producer in southern Tamaulipas.
+2-Connecting with our land: We have focused our agave sources in Tamaulipas, we are leveraging our family plantation at the El Rosillo Ranch along with local producers in southern Tamaulipas.

 The current generation’s grandfather started Chinaco in 1972 and fought for approval making Tequilera la Gonzalena one of the few distilleries outside Jalisco and the only tequila distillery in Tamaulipas.
 Tequilera la Gonzalena also is one of the only tequileras that produces just one flagship brand.